ShaneB007/History-of-Digital-Storage/README.md

 This tutorial is focused towards IT students looking to expand their knowledge of general computer history and current technologies.

 #### Tape Drives
 In 1928 Fritz Pfleumer, a German engineer, invented the tape drive, a device that used reels of magnetic tape to store information within them.
+Tape drives served as one of the first technologies to use a magnetic material as long term data storage, and this idea served as the backbone for later computer storage advancements.
 Tape drives are still used today, mostly as long term storage because it can safley be stored for many years, while also being fairly cheap.
 Tape drive's main weakness is the slow rate that information can be read off of the tape, which is another reason it is favored for long term storage.
 (https://www.ironmountain.com/resources/general-articles/t/the-history-of-magnetic-tape-and-computing-a-65-year-old-marriage-continues-to-evolve)

 #### Hard Disk Drive (HDD)